MoolahModding/site/docs/getting-started/unreal-editor/index.md

 so you must cook your game files everytime you want to package and test your mod.

-You can cook your game files by opening the `File` menu and clicking `Cook Content for Windows`.
-Once cooked, your files will be located at `{UE4ProjectDir}/Saved/Cooked/WindowsNoEditor/PAYDAY3/Content`.
+You can cook your game files by opening the `File` menu and clicking `Cook Content for Windows`. once cooked, your files will be located at `{UE4ProjectDir}/Saved/Cooked/WindowsNoEditor/`.

 ![UE4 Cook](assets/ue4-cookoption.png)